Frequently Asked Questions (FAQ)

 Do I have to be in Air Force ROTC to apply for an Air Force ROTC scholarship?

 No. High school students and students who have not been enrolled full-time in a college or university can apply for the Air Force ROTC High School Scholarship Program (HSSP) on afrotc.com.
-However, students who are already enrolled in college full-time must join Air Force ROTC in order to be considered for an Air Force ROTC scholarship.
+However, students who are already enrolled in college full-time must join Air Force ROTC to be considered for an Air Force ROTC scholarship.

 How does the Air Force determine which career field I will be in once I graduate?